Spomky-Labs/otphp/Resources/doc/trusted_computer.md

 Trusted Computers
 =================

-You can give users the possibility to flag machines as "trusted computers", which means the two factor process will be skipped, once successful.
+You can give users the possibility to flag machines as "trusted computers", which means the two-factor process will be skipped, once successful.

 You have to enable this feature in your `config.yml`: